content-left-bg.png

 Activity scope

-This guideline relates to student participation in horse riding, including equestrian and trail riding, as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in horse riding, including equestrian and trail riding, as an activity to support curriculum delivery.

 Trail riding involves organised recreational horse-back riding that can be short (an hour) or long (multi-day) rides.
 It may occur in diverse environments where the participants are led as a group outside of enclosed areas in the natural environment.